eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

 - **Single Client:** a single app provides for editing and reading.

-- you only need one app
-- can do validation at interaction time
+- **Validation:** validation (e.g.: link integrity) can be done at interaction time, rather than at build time).
-- compatible with any kind of storage
-  - can be plain text
-  - can also be a database
-    - most commonly a database
-- compatible with any kind of markup
-  - can have a complex WYSIWYG editor
-  - can also just do lightweight markup or XML
-- file upload is easier

 **Cons:**

 - **Publishing:** publishing the wiki as static HTML is harder, if that is desirable.

+**Compatibility:**

+- Storage: compatible with either databases or plain-text storage.
+- Markup: compatible with any kind of [markup](#markup) or text representation.

 **Examples:**